matrworld/dedoc/README.md

 # FAQ

+## Can I collaborate with others on my DeDoc projects?

+Not currently, but this is a feature we plan on adding in the future, and something we have set up early on to prepare for with existing users.

 ## Do I own my assets created on DeDoc?
 Yes, any user who creates an account and subsequent projects have full authority over those on-chain assets.